PhongLE1411/gitfundamental/README.md

  8. Done!
 ![enter image description here](https://github.com/PhongLE1411/gitfundamental/blob/master/Images/git_squash.png)

-## 16. Update latest source code from a branch to your branch.
+## 16. Update latest source code from a branch to your branch
 When you create new branch (hotfix) from a branch (master), master branch has 5 versions at this time.
 After a few day, there are some branches are merged into master branch, it means the master version is different your branch version.
 	Now, you want to be all versions of master are merged into your branch.
 You can use `rebase command`.Why do you you use `rebase` instead of `merge`.
 Because we want to be your branch versions is on the top of master version.
 For instance,  you want to update latest source code of master branch for your branch (development branch).